pramnora/python/library/tk/README.md

 - etc.

 Right now, I'm still learning how to use TKInter library...; so, I'm still very much a total 'beginner';
-therefore, my own understanding of it remains extremely 'limited' to date.
+therefore, my own understanding of it remains extremely 'limited'.

+According to what one tutorial said...there are 'hundreds' of different methods inside of TKInter;
+then, if so far to date, I only understand how to use no more than a mere handful or two of these;
+it shows I have a great deal to go and learn...?!

 -----